jubentley/Cookies.js/README.md

 ## Functions

 ### cookie_set()
-Set new cookie or overwrite cooking with the same name.
+Set new cookie or overwrite cookie with the same name.
 ```JavaScript
 /**
 //~  set site cookie